CanarysPlayground/ghcap-github-actions/labs/deploymentworkflow.md

 8. Now you can see  **Bootcamp deploy action** in the **Actions** tab.

-9. Since we have added Manual 'workflow_dispatch' event as trigger type, we can trigger this manually only.
+9. Since we have added Manual `workflow_dispatch` event as trigger type, we can trigger this manually only.
 Click **Run Workflow**

      ![runworkflow](../images/runworkflow.png)